sst/sst/www/docs/constructs/StaticSite.about.md

   },
 });
 ```
-Note: Vite has a convention to only inject environment variables that begin with `VITE_`
+Note that [Vite has a convention](https://vitejs.dev/guide/env-and-mode.html) to only pass the environment variables that begin with `VITE_`.

 ### Creating a Vue.js site